 There are those who are satisfied just to have a place to rest their head at night.
 Others want to feel more than comfortable when away from home.
-Some seek economy lodges while others spend the night at luxury hotels.
+Just like some like to fly in a private jet while others don’t mind flying in economy class, some seek economy lodges while others spend the night at luxury hotels.
 Here’s how to tell the difference.

 Very few hotels or chains that align its name with luxury is going to charge for WiFi.
 To attract the right kind of clientele, luxury brands provide the bare essentials.
 Therefore, you want to find a place where you can use WiFi in your room, in a plush library, or at the rooftop bar free of charge.

 Business travelers and eccentrics alike do not have normal hours.
 Therefore, you don’t want to stay in a place where the kitchen closes when you’re hungry and there’s no one to clean your business attire when it’s in need of a press.
 NYC is the city that never sleeps but most luxury hotels have round the clock services.

 You want a grand experience all within arm’s reach.
 Therefore, luxury hotels attract top chefs to establish restaurants on the grounds.
 That way, those seeking a luxury experience can eat and sleep under the same roof.
 Regardless of what chef’s name is on the restaurant door, you shouldn’t have to travel far for world-class cuisine.

 There’s maid service and then there’s pampered service, which is more like living as royalty.
 Such diligence from service people is hard to come by when you’re staying at the economy inn.
 Again, luxury hotels know the type that wants to feel regal.
 See about spa services offered at the Park Ridge Marriott.

 A long flight topped-off with waiting in line to check-in to your hotel room is not a welcome thought.
 You can’t control your flight but you can make it seamless to check-in your room.
 It’s just another complimentary service offered by luxury hotels.